immstudios/nebula/README.md

 ------------

 See [nebula-setup](https://github.com/nebulabroadcast/nebula-setup)
 for installation scripts and instructions.
+If you already have a running instance and you are about to add another node, you may use `support/install_prerequisites.sh` script to install required Python libraries and tools.

  - After initial setup, use `make install` command to create symlinks for command-line utilities.
  - Create your first user using `nxadduser` command.